derekwan1/sudokuReadme/README.md

 2. Each column must contain all numbers in the range 1 through 9
 3. Each 3x3 grid must contain all numbers in the range 1 through 9

-Since each row, column, and 3x3 grid has 9 elements to fill in, and each row, column, and 3x3 grid must contain all numbers 1 through 9, this also means that each number 1 through 9 must appear exactly once in each row, column and 3x3 grid.
 See the following completed puzzle and sanity check that it fulfills these constraints.

 ```
 -----------------------